shalva green smoothie jumpstart

 Mistake #4: Waiting for a new model

-Mistake #5: Thinking a Ninja is good enough to start with
+Mistake #5: Thinking a Ninja blender is just as good as a Vitamix

-Mistake #6: Thinking a Breville or mid-range blender is a reasonable middle ground
+Mistake #6: Thinking a Breville or KitchenAid blender is a clever alternative

-Mistake #7: Comparing Vitamix specs to Ninja specs
+Mistake #7: Comparing Vitamix specs to other blender specs

 Mistake #9: Buying through Amazon